ockertbotha-gitea/gitea-installation/README.md

 ### Update: 12 August 2019
-Having just completed an HTTPS installation, it's time to rework the configuration section: Gitea configurations are quite straightforward so I'm going to try and create companion projects to demonstrate some practical applications of git + gitea.
+Having just completed an HTTPS installation, it's time to rework the configuration section: Gitea configurations are quite straightforward so I'm going to create companion projects to demonstrate some practical applications of git + gitea.